Minnesota Residential Mortgage Servicer Surety Bond

-1. Complete the application through the NMLS system and pay the applicable filing fee and license fee.
+- Complete the residential mortgage servicer license application found on the NMLS system and pay the applicable filing fee and license fee.

-8. A $100,000 surety bond is required for a servicer license.
-The applicant’s legal name on the bond must match exactly the name on the application.
-A $100,000 irrevocable letter of credit or approval by the Federal National Mortgage Association or Federal Home Loan Mortgage Corporation as a seller or services provider will waive the bond requirement.
+- Obtain a $100,000 surety bond for the servicer license.
+The applicant’s legal name on the bond must match exactly as it appears on the application.
+The surety bond will need to be renewed on an annual basis.
+Instead of a surety bond a $100,000 irrevocable letter of credit or approval by the Federal National Mortgage Association or Federal Home Loan Mortgage Corporation as a seller or services provider will waive the bond requirement.

-9. If applicant answers Yes to any of the Disclosure Questions, provide complete details and provide any applicable documents.
+- If applicant answers Yes to any of the Disclosure Questions, provide provide a detailed explanation for each question and provide any applicable documents to explain the disclosure.

 The State of Minnesota does not require a physical office to be located in the state.